 In certain circumstances, children may be prescribed antibiotics following surgery.
 Please take as instructed if advised.
 For most children after adenotonsillectomy they are not needed.

 There are no restrictions on diet.
 Children are encouraged to drink as much as required to avoid dehydration.
-Icy poles and paddle pops are a good option as they are cold, have good calories and contain fluid.
+Ice blocks are a good option as they are soothing and aid hydration.

 If your child refuses solids but is maintaining good fluid intake, this is acceptable.
 At least 80mls per kg body weight per day is recommended.

-Please contact Dr Morrissey if your child is not drinking or eating enough.
+Please contact our Practice if your child is not drinking or eating enough.
 They may need to be re-admitted to hospital for intravenous fluids.

 It is common to have a mild fever for the first 24-48 hours after the operation.
-Please call Dr Morrissey’s rooms or see your GP if there is a persistent fever greater than 38.5°C.
+Please call our Practice or see your GP if there is a persistent fever greater than 38.5°C.

 This is expected following removal of the tonsils and adenoids and is part of the normal healing process.
 The bad breath usually settles after around 3 weeks if not sooner.